cltk/ang_models_cltk/README.md

 CV fold 10 accuracy = 0.912 in 2.922 seconds
 10-fold validation of model crf = 0.900
-Test accuracy of model crf on unseen text  = 0.827 Time for modhel crf to tag Beowulf = 0.173
+Test accuracy of model crf on unseen text  = 0.827 Time for model crf to tag Beowulf = 0.173

 ---------- perceptron ----------
 CV fold 1 accuracy = 0.924 in 5.726 seconds